11/3/2020

 Log in now, or create a free account to access bonus Pearls features.

-Urinary incontinence is a common concern for women.
-Initial evaluation should include a detailed history, physical examination, demonstration of stress incontinence, assessment of urethral mobility, determination of symptom severity, and identification of treatment goals.
-Patients who screen positive for incontinence should have concurrent urinary tract infections ruled out with a urinalysis (+/- culture).
-Patients should have a postvoid residual to exclude overflow or retention before proceeding with treatment.
+Urinary incontinence evaluation includes a detailed history, physical examination, demonstration of stress incontinence, assessment of urethral mobility, determination of symptom severity, and identification of treatment goals.
+Patients who screen positive for incontinence should have a urinalysisand a postvoid residual to exclude urinary tract infection and overflow or retention, respectively, before proceeding with treatment.

-Urodynamic testing is reserved for more complex conditions.
-Systematic reviews show that patients with uncomplicated stress urinary incontinence (defined as postvoid residual <150 mL, negative urinalysis, and a positive stress test) do not need to undergo urodynamic testing before surgery.
+Urodynamic testing is reserved for complex conditions.
+Patients with uncomplicated stress urinary incontinence (postvoid residual <150 mL, negative urinalysis, and a positive stress test) do not need to undergo urodynamic testing before surgery.
 Indications for testing include unclear diagnosis after basic evaluation, failure to improve after initial treatment, prior pelvic floor surgery, or symptoms that do not correlate with physical findings.

-Cystometrography is then used to diagnose urinary stress incontinence or overactive bladder.
-During this procedure, 2 catheters are used: one is placed into the bladder to measure bladder pressure (Pves) and the other is placed in the vagina or rectum to measure abdominal pressure (Pabd).
+Cystometrography diagnoses urinary stress incontinence or overactive bladder.
+Two catheters are used: one is placed into the bladder to measure bladder pressure (Pves) and the other is placed in the vagina or rectum to measure abdominal pressure (Pabd).
 Detrusor pressure (Pdet) is calculated by subtracting abdominal pressure from vesicular pressure (Pdet = Pves – Pabd).
-Five distinct measurements are obtained from cystometrography: intraabdominal pressure, vesicular pressure, detrusor pressure, bladder volume, and saline infusion flow rate.
+Five distinct measurements from cystometrography are: intraabdominal pressure, vesicular pressure, detrusor pressure, bladder volume, and saline infusion flow rate.
 The bladder is incrementally filled with warm saline, and the patient is asked to cough and/or perform a Valsalva maneuver to assess for stress urinary incontinence.
 Volumes are recorded when the patient feels the urge to void and at maximal void capacity.

 The instantaneous bladder pressure is recorded when a patient leaks urine with cough (cough leak point pressure) or Valsalva maneuver (Valsalva leak point pressure).
 Cough leak point pressure or Valsalva leak point pressure less than 60 cm H20 is indicative of intrinsic sphincter deficiency.
 Pressures higher than these values are an indication that the urethral sphincter is functioning normally and that urethral hypermobility is the cause of stress urinary incontinence.

-Urethral pressure profilometry is done at maximum bladder capacity following cystometrography by slowly pulling the pressure catheter along the length of the urethra to record the maximum urethral closing pressure.
-Maximum urethral closing pressure less than 20 cm H20 is indicative of intrinsic sphincter deficiency.
+Urethral pressure profilometry is done at maximum bladder capacity while slowly pulling the pressure catheter along the length of the urethra to record the maximum urethral closing pressure.
+Maximum urethral closing pressure less than 20 cm H20 indicates intrinsic sphincter deficiency.

 Further Reading: